mareksagan/mareksagan.github.io/_posts/2020-04-05-ats-systems-and-why-we-hate-them.md

 It's meant to reduce the effort of selecting the right candidates from thousandes of applicants.
 Based on keywords.

-# How do I surivive this?
+# How do I survive this?

 Ever saw a resume full of text that was unreadable?
 It was actually SEO optimized.